 Where is the work slowing down in your office?
 There could be a specific issue you need to address that is causing the bottleneck.
 Identify if a particular task takes one person too long to perform, which indicates they may need help.
 Also, be on the lookout for slow systems or tools.

 3. Follow the “Touch It Once” Rule

 One excellent rule to put into place in your office is to only start on a project or task when you can complete the steps at hand.
 Don’t open your email unless you have the time and ability to respond to messages.
 Don’t start a task and then put it aside for later.
 This is one of the ways to improve work performance that can be applied to anyone on the team for a great result.

 4. Give More Frequent Feedback

 Sometimes, work performance suffers simply because people aren’t aware that they are not meeting the standards.
-Waiting for a quarterly review may be too late to give constructive feedback – by then, the habits are formed.
-Make it a practice to give feedback regularly so that employees are always kept pointed at the target.
+Waiting for a quarterly review may be too late to give constructive feedback – the habits are formed by then.
+Make it a practice to give feedback regularly so employees are always pointed at the target.

 5. Discourage Multitasking

 Of all the ways to improve work performance, this could be one of the most overlooked.
 Multitasking never delivers the same productivity that efficiently focusing on one thing at a time can.
 Encourage steady workflow so that each task gets full attention.

 Another way to improve work performance is to ensure that everyone on the team has open communication channels.
 Work can easily bottleneck when questions and feedback go unseen or unanswered.
 Try creating an instant channel using a tool like Slack or Teams to encourage better communication.

 7. Offer Scheduled Breaks to Eliminate Working Distracted